Theory of impetus: Iranian theories

-Ibn Sīnā agreed that an impetus is imparted to a projectile by the thrower, but unlike Philoponus, who believed that it was a temporary virtue that would decline even in a vacuum, he viewed it as persistent, requiring external forces such as air resistance to dissipate it.
-Ibn Sina made distinction between 'force' and 'inclination' (called "mayl"), and argued that an object gained mayl when the object is in opposition to its natural motion.
-Therefore, he concluded that continuation of motion is attributed to the inclination that is transferred to the object, and that object will be in motion until the mayl is spent.
-He also claimed that a projectile in a vacuum would not stop unless it is acted upon, which is consistent with Newton's concept of inertia.
-This idea (which dissented from the Aristotelian view) was later described as "impetus" by Jean Buridan, who may have been influenced by Ibn Sina.
+Ibn Sīnā agreed that an impetus is imparted to a projectile by the thrower and viewed this as persistent, requiring external forces such as air resistance to dissipate it.
+Ibn Sīnā made distinction between 'force' and 'inclination' (called "mayl"), and argued that an object gained inclination when the object is in opposition to its natural motion.
+Therefore, he concluded that continuation of motion is attributed to the inclination that is transferred to the object, and that object will be in motion until the inclination is spent.
+He also claimed that a projectile in a vacuum would not stop unless it is acted upon.

+This idea was later described as "impetus" by Jean Buridan, who may have been influenced by Ibn Sina.

 Arabic theories

 In the 12th century, Hibat Allah Abu'l-Barakat al-Baghdaadi adopted Philoponus' theory of impetus.
 In his Kitab al-Mu'tabar, Abu'l-Barakat stated that the mover imparts a violent inclination (mayl qasri) on the moved and that this diminishes as the moving object distances itself from the mover.
-Like Philoponus, and unlike Ibn Sina, al-Baghdaadi believed that the mayl self-extinguishes itself.
+Like Philoponus, and unlike Ibn Sīnā, al-Baghdaadi believed that the inclination self-extinguishes.